7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

 - Pickup: from your Waikiki hotel

 Small group and quick tour?
 This checks both of those boxes!
-Visit the USS Arizona and spend a bit of time at the Pearl Harbor Museum before the tour drives you through downtown Honolulu on the way back to your hotel.
+Visit the USS Arizona and spend a bit of time at the Pearl Harbor Museum.
+Then enjoy a drive into historic Honolulu.

 Tour details